AbhiAgarwal/phys.js/CONTRIBUTING.md

 ##Physics

-You don't have to be extremely qualified in Physics to contribute to our Library, nor even a Ph.d or Masters student in Physics (we aren't either!).
+You don't have to be extremely qualified in Physics to contribute to our library, nor even a Ph.D or Masters student in Physics (we aren't either!).
 But you just have to be passionate about Physics and have a general understanding of the formulas you're contributing to this library.

 ##Tools